Ray-ban owner EssilorLuxottica draws line under Franco-Italian feud

 The association will join EssilorLuxottica’s strategy and integration committee.

-Reporting by Sudip Kar-Gupta, Matthias Blamont in Paris ; Claudia Cristoferi in Milan ; Editing by Emelia Sithole-Matarise and Alexander Smith
+Reporting by Matthias Blamont, Sudip Kar-Gupta in Paris ; Claudia Cristoferi in Milan ; Editing by Alexander Smith and Mark Potter